pequet/stentor-01/README.md

 ## How It Works: The Flow of Knowledge

-Stentor's workflow is designed for robust, set-and-forget automation.
+Stentor's workflow is designed for robust, set-and-forget automation with **bidirectional sync**.
 This system is composed of two primary components: a **client-side harvester** that runs on your local machine (or a remote server) and a **server-side processor** that runs on the remote Stentor droplet.

+1.  **Retrieve (Client):** The periodic harvester first retrieves completed transcripts from the server to your local machine, ensuring you always have the latest processed content.
-1.  **Harvest (Client):** A script on your local machine (`periodic_harvester.sh`) scans a list of your favorite YouTube channels, playlists, or podcast feeds for new content.
+2.  **Harvest (Client):** A script on your local machine (`periodic_harvester.sh`) scans a list of your favorite YouTube channels, playlists, or podcast feeds for new content.
-2.  **Download (Client):** New episodes are downloaded as audio and securely transferred to your remote Stentor server.
+3.  **Download (Client):** New episodes are downloaded as audio and securely transferred to your remote Stentor server.
-3.  **Process (Server):** The server-side scripts process each file in a queue, segmenting the audio for efficiency.
+4.  **Process (Server):** The server-side scripts process each file in a queue, segmenting the audio for efficiency.
-4.  **Transcribe (Server):** The powerful `whisper.cpp` engine performs highly accurate transcription on the server.
+5.  **Transcribe (Server):** The powerful `whisper.cpp` engine performs highly accurate transcription on the server.
-5.  **Analyze (Client/Server):** With a complete transcript available, you can use **Vibe Tools** to perform any AI task you can imagine.
+6.  **Analyze (Client/Server):** With a complete transcript available, you can use **Vibe Tools** to perform any AI task you can imagine.

+The system grows autonomously through this bidirectional workflow—pulling completed transcripts while pushing new content for processing, all within a single mount session for optimal efficiency.

 ## Key Features